IliaAnastassov/SuperDuperCalculator/README.md

-# SuperDuperCalculator - make the calculations fun !
+# SuperDuperCalculator - make maths easy and fun!

 You can do various calculations now fast, using computer power: